Windows 2008 and Windows 2008 R2 templates are not supported after 6.2 Patch 1.

 - Click the Add new License button.

-- R2 – tick this parameter if your license is for the second edition of Windows OS distribution
+- R2 – move the slider to the right if your license is for the second edition of Windows OS distribution

 - License – enter the license code, e.g. TZXTC-R4GGG-9TT3V-DYDY4-T628B